 - Plant and maintain perennials for long-term garden habitat

 - Perform regular maintenance tasks such as weeding, watering, harvesting, and pest control

 - Develop site infrastructure to support learning outcomes

 - Purchase garden supplies and instructional materials using provided site budget

 SEI requires all employees be vaccinated against Covid-19 with exceptions for health & religious reasons.
 This position requires prolonged activity with some bending, stooping, and stretching; eye-hand coordination and manual dexterity sufficient to operate garden tools, a keyboard, telephone, photocopier, calculator, and other office equipment.
 Requires normal range of hearing and eyesight to communicate with students as well as maintain data records.
 Also requires flexibility to readily adapt to a changing environment.

 How to Apply

 Applications will be accepted on a rolling basis, with positions open until filled.
 Applicants are encouraged to apply as soon as possible.
-Interested candidates should apply online by following the link below.
+Interested candidates should apply online.